Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

 Helps you get rid of bad breath

-Averts gum disease
+Averts gum disease and maintains oral health

 Gum disease often affects the tissue that surrounds your pup's teeth, more specifically gums.
 It's one of the most common conditions found in dogs.
 Also, minerals in saliva along with food remains and bacteria will form plaque, which can cause gingivitis, an inflammatory condition.